 Example #1 – Multiplication of Three Numbers Using PRODUCT Function

-All we need is a product (multiplication) of these three numbers under cell B2 of the current working sheet.
+We only need a product (multiplication) of these three numbers under cell B2 of the current working sheet.

 Step 1: Start typing the PRODUCT formula in cell B2 of the current working sheet.

-You can alternatively add this formula using Formulas tab present in the uppermost ribbon of your excel sheet.
+Alternatively, you can add this formula using the Formulas tab in the uppermost ribbon of your Excel sheet.

-Step 2: Provide an argument for PRODUCT function.
-In this case, you want the product/multiplication of numbers present in cell A2, A3, and A4.
-Therefore give A2:A4 as an argument under PRODUCT function.
+Step 2: Provide an argument for the PRODUCT function.
+In this case, you want the product/multiplication of numbers in cells A2, A3, and A4.
+Therefore give A2:A4 as an argument under the PRODUCT function.

-Step 3: Complete the formula by entering closing parenthesis and press the Enter key.
+Step 3: Complete the formula by entering the closing parenthesis and pressing the Enter key.
 You’ll see the multiplication of three numbers as an output under cell B2.

 Example #2 – Difference Between PRODUCT and General Multiplication

-In this example, we are going to see how the PRODUCT function is more versatile than the general multiplication we do using an asterisk (“*”).
+In this example, we will see how the PRODUCT function is more versatile than the general multiplication.
 Suppose we have data as shown in the screenshot below:

-We can see that there are some blank cells between the numbers in column A.
+We can see some blank cells between the numbers in column A. We do use an asterisk (“*”).

-Step 1: In cell B2, try to do multiplication of all the cells with each other (including blank cells) with the help of multiplication operator a.k.a. asterisk (“*”).
+Step 1: In cell B2, try to do multiplication of all the cells with each other (including blank cells) with the help of the multiplication operator, a.k.a. asterisk (“*”).

 Step 2: Press the Enter Key to see the output.
 You’ll get Zero under cell B2 of the current working sheet.
 See the below screenshot for your reference.

-This is because if we left the cell empty, the multiplication operator considers the value as zero for that cell and multiplies it with other numbers which ultimately gives zero as output.
+If we leave the cell empty, the multiplication operator considers the value zero for that cell and multiplies it with other numbers, ultimately giving zero as output.

-Step 3: Now use PRODUCT function over the same range of data (A2:A11).
+Step 3: Now, use the PRODUCT function over the same range of data (A2:A11).
 Use the following formula under cell B3.

 Step 4: Press the Enter key to see the output of this formula under cell B3.
-You’ll see an output as shown below.
+You’ll see a work as shown below.

-This is because PRODUCT function does ignore the cells with blanks, texts or non-numeric data and gives product/multiplication of those cells which has numeric data in them.
+This is because the PRODUCT function ignores the cells with blanks, texts, or non-numeric data and gives the product/multiplication of those cells with numeric data.

 Example #3 – PRODUCT Function in Combination with SUM Function

-We also can use PRODUCT function in combination with different mathematical/trigonometric functions.
-Let’s see how the SUM function can be used within PRODUCT function.
-Suppose we are having two offices across the city and employee are working on both offices altogether with some work from home facility available for them.
+We can also use the PRODUCT function with different mathematical/trigonometric functions.
+Let’s see how the SUM function can be used within the PRODUCT function.
+Suppose we have two offices across the city and employees are working in both offices altogether with some work-from-home facility available.

-We wanted to check the product of hours an employee worked under office A & B (Sum of Office & Work From Home Hours).
-This can be done using the combination of function SUM and PRODUCT.
+We wanted to check the product of hours an employee worked under offices A & B (Sum of Office & Work From Home Hours).
+This can be done using the combination of the function SUM and PRODUCT.
 See the data below:

-Step 1: In cell E2 of the active worksheet, start typing formula for PRODUCT function which is =PRODUCT.
+Step 1: In cell E2 of the active worksheet, start typing the formula for the PRODUCT function, which is =PRODUCT.

-Step 2: Now, use SUM(A2, B2) as a first argument under PRODUCT function and SUM(C2, D2) as a second argument under PRODUCT function.
+Step 2: Now, use SUM(A2, B2) as a first argument under the PRODUCT function and SUM(C2, D2) as a second argument under the PRODUCT function.

-After using the PRODUCT Formula output is shown below.
+After using the PRODUCT, the Formula output is shown below.

-This might not look as a conventional way to capture the final hours.
-But this example is created to just make you understand how the SUM can PRODUCT function can be used in combination.
+This might not look like a convenient way to capture the final hours.
+But this example is created to make you understand how the SUM can use PRODUCT functions can be combined.

 Example #4 – PRODUCT Function Inside Some Other Function

 We can also use the PRODUCT function inside any other function.
-Suppose we have data as shown in the table below and all we wanted is to make the sum of the product of A2, B2, and product of C2, D2.
+Suppose we have data as shown in the table below, and all we wanted is to make the sum of the product of A2, B2, and the product of C2, D2.

-Step 1: In cell E2 of Active worksheet, start typing formula for SUM.
+Step 1: In cell E2 of the Active worksheet, start typing the formula for SUM.

-Step 2: Now, use PRODUCT(A2, B2) as a first argument and PRODUCT(C2, D2) as the second argument inside SUM function as shown below.
+Step 2: Use PRODUCT(A2, B2) as the first argument and PRODUCT(C2, D2) as the second argument inside the SUM function, as shown below.

 Step 3: Close the parentheses and press Enter key to see the output under cell E2.
 You’ll see an output as shown below.

-Here, first the product of A2, B2 is 12 and that of C2, D2 is 32.
-Thus, 12 and 32 would be the two arguments under SUM function.
-At the end, SUM function adds both of them and gives output as 44.
+First, the product of A2, B2 is 12, and that of C2, D2 is 32.
+Thus, 12 and 32 would be the two arguments under the SUM function.
+In the end, the SUM function adds both of them and gives the output as 44.

 Drag the formula across the cells to see the output for all working cells as below.

 This is from this article.
-Let’s wrap the things up with some points to be remembered:
+Let’s wrap things up with some points to be remembered:

 Things to Remember About PRODUCT Function in Excel

-- PRODUCT function accepts maximum of 255 arguments at a time.
+- PRODUCT function accepts a maximum of 255 arguments at a time.

-- If the cells are consisting of any other text values such as a name of a person, PRODUCT function gives #VALUE! error.
+- If the cells contain other text values, such as a person’s name, the PRODUCT function gives #VALUE!
+Error.

-- Product function only takes numeric arguments and work on those.
-If the cells given as arguments to PRODUCT function are containing either text, blank cells are ignored by this formula.
-Which can be considered as an advantage of it over the conventional multiplication.
+- The product function only takes numeric arguments and works on those.
+Suppose the cells given as arguments to the PRODUCT function contain either text.
+This formula ignores blank cells, which can be considered an advantage over conventional multiplication.

 This is a guide to PRODUCT Function in Excel.
-Here we discuss How to use PRODUCT Function in Excel along with practical examples and downloadable excel template.
+Here we discuss How to use the PRODUCT Function in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –